 In addition to the clonal proliferation of a multipotent hematopoietic progenitor cell, an event common to all chronic myeloproliferative neoplasms, myeloid metaplasia is characterized by colonization of extramedullary sites such as the spleen or liver.[3,4]

 Most patients are older than 60 years at diagnosis, and 33% of patients are asymptomatic at presentation.
 Splenomegaly, sometimes massive, is a characteristic finding.

-(Refer to the PDQ summaries on Pain; Fatigue; Fever, Sweats, and Hot Flashes; and Nutrition for information on many of the symptoms listed above.)
+(Refer to the PDQ summaries on Pain; Fatigue; Hot Flashes and Night Sweats; and Nutrition for information on many of the symptoms listed above.)